Vaccination

 The diseases we vaccinate against in dogs Include:

-• Parvovirus, a highly contagious and often fatal viral infection which causes severe vomiting and diarrhoea.
-The virus is picked up from other dogs’ faeces and survives for long periods in the soil and elsewhere in the environment.
+• Parvovirus, a highly contagious and often fatal viral infection which causes severe vomiting and The virus is picked up from other dogs’ faeces and survives for prolonged periods in the soil and elsewhere in the environment.

-• Distemper a progressive and usually fatal viral infection that is characterised initially by signs of fever, nasal discharge, conjunctivitis, coughing, difficulty breathing, vomiting and diarrhoea.
-This is then followed 3 weeks later by neurological signs (seizures, tremor, incoordination and weakness).
+• Distemper a progressive and usually fatal viral infection that is characterised initially by signs of fever, nasal discharge, conjunctivitis, coughing, difficulty breathing, vomiting and diarrhea.
+This is then followed 3 weeks later by neurological signs (seizures, tremor, incoordination, and weakness).

 • Parainfluenza virus and Bordetella bacteria.
 These organisms (and others) can cause the highly contagious Kennel Cough, which is a harsh hacking cough that usually resolves within 2-3 weeks but can be severe in young dogs or dogs with lung or airway disease.

-Usually 3 puppy vaccinations are necessary with the final puppy vaccination at 16 weeks of age or older to ensure lasting immunity.
+Usually, 3 puppy vaccinations are necessary with the final puppy vaccination at 16 weeks (about 3 and a half months) of age or older to ensure lasting immunity.

 CATS